Ekawasaki Station

 Ekawasaki Station (江川崎駅, Ekawasaki-eki) is a passenger railway station located in the Nishitosaekawasaki neighborhood of the city of Shimanto, Kōchi Prefecture, Japan.
 It is operated by JR Shikoku and has the station number "G34".

 Lines

-The station is served by JR Shikoku's Yodo Line, and is 42.7 kilometers from the starting point of then line at Wakai.
+The station is served by JR Shikoku's Yodo Line, and is 42.7 kilometers from the starting point of the line at Wakai.

 Layout

 The station consists of an island platform serving two tracks.
 A paved concrete path leads from the platform across one track to a station building which serves as a waiting room.
 There was originally a JR Shikoku operated ticket counter but this was closed in 2010.
 Subsequently, Ekawasaki became a Kan'i itaku station.
 A tourist information centre with a restaurant and shop is located next to the station building.
 Nearby is a bike shed.
 Parking for cars is available on the forecourt of the station.